-In this course, assignments, labs and exams are to be done individually.
+In this course labs and exams are to be done individually.
 Students are encouraged to seek help from classmates but copying is not allowed.
-Instances of plagiarism will be reported to the Associate Dean and dealt with according to BCIT policy 5104 ("Sanctions range up to and including suspension from the institute.").
+Instances of plagiarism will be reported to the Associate Dean and dealt with according to BCIT policy 5104.